Back to Time Management Index

 to do.
 The best rule of thumb is to choose those activities that you

-TRULY WANT TO DO--those things that will make you happy.
+TRULY WANT TO DO…those things that will make your heart happy.
 If

 someone asks you for your time, and you find yourself thinking, “Oh,